syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 {:.caption}

-### Configure Content
+### Configure content

 In this application, a detailed description is provided to each item.
-You can specify the contents in the Tab section within the Content template.
+You can specify the contents in the tab section within the content template.

 {% highlight CSHTML %}